Ideas

 Grab a bouquet

 Don't let the small, intimate ceremony stop you from carrying your favorite blooms!
 Call your local grocery store (Whole Foods is our top pick, no pun intended) to see if they can put together a last-minute bouquet or boutonniere for you.
-If they can't make one for you in time, purchase a pre-made arrangement and tie it up with ribbon for a special touch.
+If they can't make one for you in time for the big day, purchase a pre-made arrangement and tie it up with a ribbon for a special touch.

 5.